ChrisioGwaan/java-mats/java-prac/src/chapter04/c4-note.md

 `toCharArray()`: Converts it into a character array.

-**The enhanced for loop iterates over each character in the array and prints it to the console.**
+:bulb: **The enhanced for loop iterates over each character in the array and prints it to the console.**

 <h2 id="2-while">II.
 While Loop</h2>